Eve True

 My work is rooted in the belief that understanding matters.
 That when we have better language, better support, and greater compassion for the experiences that shape us, things can begin to make more sense.

-Through therapy, training, writing and educational resources, my hope is to help people make sense of patterns, experiences and ways of coping that may once have felt confusing, painful or misunderstood.
+Through therapy, learning, writing and educational resources, I aim to help people make sense of patterns, experiences and ways of coping that may once have felt confusing, painful or misunderstood.

 About me